hzeller/digi-spherometer/calibration/README.md

 into account.

 For our measurement, we'll use an optical tool: a flatbed scanner.
-It has a pretty accurate fixed pixel-to-realworld resolution which allows us to determine accurate absolute measurements.
-Given the high resolution, the accuracy can be in the order of 1/100mm.
+It has a pretty accurate fixed pixel-to-realworld size translation which allows us to determine accurate absolute measurements.
+This can give us in the order of 1/100mm accurate measurements.

+(this might be updated to also include examples how to measure with calipers)

 # Scanning